coding-brownie/coding-brownie.github.io/projects/ar-characters.md

   <i>Trailer of the first prototype (@GTC, 2023).</i>
 </p>

-<p>The goal of the second one was to leverage our custom scene understanding module and animation system to interact with the detected objects.
+<p>The goal of the second prototype was to leverage our custom scene understanding module and animation system to interact with the detected objects.
 Due to the upcoming of Large Language Models (LLMs) at the time, we also integrated a proper chatbot functionality for the character.
 The result was a <b>tech-demo</b>, in which a child from a different dimension comes to visit your home and is eager to explore the different treasures of your home - meaning anything that can be detected by the scene understanding module.</p>

 <div style="width:100%; aspect-ratio:16/9; float: none; clear: both; margin: 2px auto;">
   <embed